-The Shakti Light (Yellow or Violet) has 8,000 points and is recommended for those who are elderly, those more sensitive to pain, those who have fragile skin or those who already have a condition that causes discomfort (e.g. Fibromyalgia).
+The Shakti Light (Yellow) has 8,000 points and is recommended for those who are elderly, those more sensitive to pain, those who have fragile skin or those who already have a condition that causes discomfort (e.g. Fibromyalgia).
 Because it has more spikes than the Original mat, your weight becomes more evenly distributed, resulting in gentler intensity treatment.

 The Shakti Advanced (Blue) is a step up for all the Shakti veterans out there looking to intensify their Shakti experience.
 The Advanced has the least number of spikes (only 4,000), so your body weight is distributed over less points.
 Try the Advanced mat if you have a strong pain threshold or have been using the Original mat for 6 months or more.
 This is a step up!